 Among the Court's Trump-era cases, Department of Homeland Security v.
-Regents of the University of California6 provides a ready-made consistency test.
-In Regents, the Court held that the U.S. Department of Homeland Security (DHS) failed to comply with the Administrative Procedure Act (APA) when it rescinded the Deferred Action for Childhood Arrivals (DACA) program.7 Chief Justice John Roberts wrote the majority opinion holding that the APA applied to the Trump Administration's decision to rescind DACA on the grounds that the program conferred benefits on its recipients, namely, a reprieve from deportation and eligibility for Social Security, Medicare, and work permits.8 The decision to rescind DACA would eliminate these benefits and was, therefore, subject to the APA because "access to these types of benefits is an interest courts often are called upon to protect."9 On the merits, the Court held that the Trump Administration violated the APA because its attempt to rescind the program failed to consider recipients' reliance interests in those benefits.10 Likewise, the Trump Administration's attempt to end the DACA program violated the APA because it did not consider DACA's various components separately or alternatives to total rescission.11
+Regents of the University of California provides a ready-made consistency test.
+In Regents, the Court held that the U.S. Department of Homeland Security (DHS) failed to comply with the Administrative Procedure Act (APA) when it rescinded the Deferred Action for Childhood Arrivals (DACA) program.
+Chief Justice John Roberts wrote the majority opinion holding that the APA applied to the Trump Administration's decision to rescind DACA on the grounds that the program conferred benefits on its recipients, namely, a reprieve from deportation and eligibility for Social Security, Medicare, and work permits.
+The decision to rescind DACA would eliminate these benefits and was, therefore, subject to the APA because "access to these types of benefits is an interest courts often are called upon to protect."
+On the merits, the Court held that the Trump Administration violated the APA because its attempt to rescind the program failed to consider recipients' reliance interests in those benefits.
+10 Likewise, the Trump Administration's attempt to end the DACA program violated the APA because it did not consider DACA's various components separately or alternatives to total rescission.

 At a casual glance, the case may seem like a standard administrative law case.
 In fact, it is an unusual one made to appear usual by a bit of legal contortionism.
-The majority opinion twists and twirls to avoid answering the question at the heart of the case: Is the DACA program lawful?12 Why does that question matter?
+The majority opinion twists and twirls to avoid answering the question at the heart of the case: Is the DACA program lawful?
+Why does that question matter?
 If the program itself is unlawful on the merits-say, because it exceeds the agency's statutory authority-it would seem anomalous, at a minimum, to fault the government for deciding not to break the law.
 Only a lawyer would not find that conclusion aberrant and exasperating.

 Another case from the Trump era, Department of Commerce v.
-New York,13 also imposed hitherto unknown obligations on administrations changing their predecessors' policies.
-There, the Court held that an otherwise lawful agency action could be set aside simply because the reason given for the change "seem[ed] to have been contrived."14 In so holding, the Court lowered the
+New York, also imposed hitherto unknown obligations on administrations changing their predecessors' policies.
+There, the Court held that an otherwise lawful agency action could be set aside simply because the reason given for the change "seem[ed] to have been contrived."
+In so holding, the Court lowered the deference it had previously given to agency decisionmaking processes, and it may also have limited the types of rationales that an agency can rely on when it changes existing policies.

+- 6. 140 S. Ct.
+1891 (2020).

+- 7. Id.
+For a fuller discussion of this program and its creation, see infra PART I.

+- 8. 140 S. Ct. at 1906.

+- 9. Id. (internal quotations omitted).

 - 10. Id. at 1913-14.

 - 11. Id. at 1912-13.

 - 12. See infra PART I.B.

 - 13. 139 S. Ct.
 2551 (2019).

 - 14. Id. at 2575-76.